Lack Of Education Leads To Lost Dreams And Low Income For Many Jehovah's Witnesses

 With only a few credits left before high school graduation, Linderer dropped out.
 He had no prospects of education beyond high school, so getting the diploma seemed pointless.
 He struggled to find work after moving out of his parents' home, which eventually led him to get certified as an electrician.
 Still, that longing to study science haunted him.

-"I think I had that feeling at 17 years old or so that that was what I wanted to be, what I needed to be" Linderer says.
+"I think I had that feeling at 17 years old or so that that was what I wanted to be, what I needed to be," Linderer says.
 "There's been this hole ever since then."

 From the top down

 Linderer's story is a common one for children raised as Jehovah's Witnesses.
-Pew Research shows that only nine percent of Witnesses get undergraduate degrees.
+Pew Research shows that only 9 percent of Witnesses get undergraduate degrees.
 That's well below the national average of 30.4 percent and the lowest of any faith group.
-The likely reason for this trend is the religion's official warnings against college
+The likely reason for this trend is the religion's official warnings against college.

 Witness leadership declined to speak to NPR for this story, but Anthony Morris III, a member of the governing body of Jehovah's Witnesses, outlines the organization's policies clearly in a video on the organization's website.
 The Watchtower Organization discourages higher education for two basic reasons.

 First, higher education is spiritually dangerous.
-In the video, Morris warns parents that "the most intelligent and eloquent professors willing be trying to reshape the thinking of your child, and their influence can be tremendous."
+In the video, Morris warns parents that "the most intelligent and eloquent professors will be trying to reshape the thinking of your child, and their influence can be tremendous."
 He goes on to say that continual association with non-believers in an academic setting can "erode thinking and convictions."

 Witness leadership also discourages higher education because they believe it's a waste of time.
 Jehovah's Witnesses have been predicting the end of the world since the religion's founding at the end of the 19th century.
 By their rationale, time in college would be better spent out on the streets, converting persons to become Witnesses.